One repo. One runner. Zero infrastructure.

 The four files an operator actually touches

-aeon.yml— every skill's enabled flag, cron schedule, optionalvarinput, optional model override, and chain definitions.
-The scheduler reads this every tick.CLAUDE.md— agent identity.
+aeon.yml- every skill's enabled flag, cron schedule, optionalvarinput, optional model override, and chain definitions.
+The scheduler reads this every tick.CLAUDE.md- agent identity.
 Auto-loaded by Claude Code at the start of every skill run.
-Referencesmemory/MEMORY.mdand thesoul/directory.skills.json— machine-readable catalog of all 156 skills, regenerated from each skill'sSKILL.mdprompt file bygenerate-skills-json..github/workflows/messages.yml— the cron scheduler that ticks (every 5 min by default) and decides which skill, if any, runs this slot.
+Referencesmemory/MEMORY.mdand thesoul/directory.skills.json- machine-readable catalog of all 183 skills, regenerated from each skill'sSKILL.mdprompt file bygenerate-skills-json.
+Each entry carries acapabilitiesblast-radius hint (see §02) and acategorythat files it into a first-party pack (see §13)..github/workflows/messages.yml- the cron scheduler that ticks (every 5 min by default) and decides which skill, if any, runs this slot.

 The control plane